Financing a company takeover is an important issue. There are several options and takeover constructions to consider.

 Hire purchase is a construction where you hire a company.
 The payments are instalments of the purchase price.
 You won’t own the company until you have paid the last instalment.
 The advantage is that you don’t have to come up with the full purchase sum at once; the disadvantage is that the company isn’t yours during the hire period.
 Example: you take over a restaurant for €250,000.
 You and the seller agree to a hire purchase, where you pay instalments of €25,000 for 10 years.
 The restaurant will not be your property legally until you have made the last payment: so, in 10 years’ time.

-If you take over a sole proprietorship, you and the seller can start a general partnership (vof).
+If you take over a sole proprietorship, you and the seller can start a commercial partnership (vof).
 This will allow you to share the profits, and you can profit from tax schemes for entrepreneurs.
-A limited or professional partnership is also an option under specific circumstances.
-For instance, if you want to take over a veterinary practice, you can start a professional partnership with the seller.
+A limited partnership (cv) or public partnership (maatschap) are also options under specific circumstances.
+For instance, if you want to take over a veterinary practice, you can start a public partnership with the seller.
 You can agree to pay the seller a yearly percentage of the profits; or the seller can withdraw more from the company than their profit share.
 In both cases, your share in the company increases gradually, and the seller’s share decreases.
-Example: you choose for a gradual takeover, using a general partnership construction.
+Example: you choose for a gradual takeover, using a commercial partnership construction.
 The seller’s personal capital in the company amounts to €100,000.
 You don’t have any personal capital yet, since you enter the takeover without a financial investment.
 You divide the profit fifty-fifty.
 The partnership makes a profit of €70,000 in the first year.
 You both receive €35,000.
 The seller withdraws €50,000 in personal withdrawals from the company, you withdraw €20,000.
 Now, the seller only has €50,000 personal capital left in the company, and you have invested €15,000.
 And so, over the years, your personal share in the company increases, while the seller’s share decreases.
 In practice, there is more to it than this simple example; for instance, interest compensation.

 Gradual takeover: private limited company (bv)